abigail830/Sphinx_wiki/source/Angular/2_1_AngularTest.rst

   //...other config
   browsers: ['PhantomJS', 'Chrome'],

-Script in package.json could also update to  **"test": "ng test --no-watch --code-coverage"**

 If the project is using ES6, while Phantomjs only supporting ES5, so error may happen:

   PhantomJS 2.1.1 (Mac OS X 0.0.0) ERROR